-The Internet of Things (IoT) is booming, growing at a rapid pace thanks to the rise of smart buildings.
+The Internet of Things (IoT) is booming, growing rapidly thanks to the rise of smart buildings.
 We use the IoT to make our buildings smarter, and the smarter we make them, the more efficient they become.
-Smart buildings help us assess the workplace quantitatively, discovering new ways to work better.
+In addition, smart buildings help us assess the workplace quantitatively, discovering new ways to work better.

 What is a smart building?

-Smart buildings are connected to the cloud and allow facilities managers to set up automations and interact with them digitally.
-The purpose of smart buildings is to enhance the function of the physical space itself and better serve those using it.
+Smart buildings are connected to the cloud, allowing facilities managers to set up automation and interact with them digitally.
+The purpose of smart building technology is to enhance the function of the physical space itself and better serve those using it.

 Cost is always an obstacle when new technologies come into the field.
-For smart buildings, it’s not only the cost of the devices needed to establish the IoT, but also SaaS, installation, and training costs.
+For smart building, it’s not only the cost of the devices needed to establish the IoT but also SaaS, installation, and training costs.
 Finding room in the budget for one-time and ongoing fees isn’t easy, and it becomes more difficult for larger facilities or robust integrations.

 To adopt the IoT and create smart buildings, companies need to master budgeting and make a meaningful allocation to innovation.

 Thankfully, cloud cybersecurity is gaining momentum alongside the IoT.
-It’s getting easier to secure data — especially for companies that make common-sense digital practices a priority.
+As a result, it’s getting easier to secure data — especially for companies that make common-sense digital practices a priority.

-Not everyone in your company will see the value of a smart building.
-In fact, many high-level stakeholders may see it negatively—an unnecessary expense or a complicated commodity with more minuses than positives.
-It’s up to facility managers and other innovators to make the case for smart buildings, and often, it’s an uphill battle.
+Not everyone in your company will see the value of intelligent building technology.
+Many high-level stakeholders may see it negatively—an unnecessary expense or a complicated commodity with more minuses than positives.
+It’s up to facility managers and other innovators to make a case for smart building IoT solutions, and often, it’s an uphill battle.
 Even for considerate stakeholders, it may take time to convince them the investment is worth it.